As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 The pupil’s main job is to control the amount of light that gets to the back of the eye.
-The amount of light that gets to the retina at the back of the eye is important to how the eye transmits the information that it receives.
 The size of the pupil is changed by a couple of muscles in the iris, or the colored part of the eye.
-These muscles change the size of the pupil in response to a number of stimuli.
+These muscles change the size of the pupil in response to a number of stimuli:

-The eye needs a certain amount of light in order for the retina to receive messages.
-The more light there is outside of the eye, the smaller the pupils will be in order to not let in too much light.
+The more light there is outside of the eye, the smaller the pupils will be in order not to let in too much light.
 The less light there is, the larger the pupils will be in order to get the proper amount of light to the back of the eye.
 So, when your dog is in a dark room or outside at night, their pupils will dilate in order to let in a sufficient amount of light for their eyes to work properly.

 Eyes that are working properly should have a small pupil in bright light and dilated pupil in low light.
 The pupil size should change freely within a few seconds of a change in light.

 Since the size of the pupil is controlled by the nervous system, a defect in that pathway can also be the cause of dilated pupils.
 Injury, inflammation, infection, or tumors of the brain or spinal cord can all impact the pupil’s ability to change sizes.
-Dogs with any of these issues may also have difficulty walking, behavioral changes, swelling, or a fever.
+How do you know if your dog’s dilated pupil is due to nervous system issues?
+Dogs with any of these issues may also have:

 Be sure to have your pup seen as soon as possible if you suspect that your dog has an illness or injury associated with the brain or spinal cord.
 These issues need to be treated immediately for the best results.